Cross-lingual Collapse: How Language-Centric Foundation Models Shape Reasoning in Large Language Models

-\paragraph{Language Consistency Reward.} As summarized in Figure \ref{fig:lancon}, we run an ablation in which Llama-$3.2$-$3$B is fine-tuned with GRPO on the Ukrainian- and Korean-translated GSM$8$K, once with the language-consistency reward and once without it. \textbf{Ukrainian(UK)}.
+Following \citet{deepseek-r1}, we augment the verification reward with an auxiliary signal that favors target‑language CoT tokens,~ as detailed in Appendix~\ref{appdix:lang-con-others}.
+As shown in Figure \ref{fig:lancon}, we add additional reward in which Llama-$3.2$-$3$B is training with GRPO on the Ukrainian GSM$8$K, once with the language-consistency reward and once without it.
 In the vanilla setting (Figures \ref{fig:lancon_a}–\ref{fig:lancon_c}, solid line) the model undergoes a full cross-lingual collapse: the share of Ukrainian tokens in its chain of thought drops to almost zero while accuracy rises sharply.
 Adding the language-consistency reward (dashed line) prevents that collapse—the Ukrainian word ratio stays high—yet the accuracy gain is noticeably smaller.
-This shows that forcing GRPO to keep the reasoning trace in the target language safeguards linguistic fidelity at the cost of some performance. \textbf{Korean.} Figures \ref{fig:lancon_d}–\ref{fig:lancon_f} display the same trade-off for the Korean-translated corpus: the reward stabilises the Korean word ratio but trims the accuracy boost.
+This shows that forcing GRPO to keep the reasoning trace in the target language safeguards linguistic fidelity at the cost of some performance.
+Furthermore, we compare SFT approaches in Appendix~\ref{appdix:math_sft}.
+However, SFT baselines yield lower performance than GRPO, reinforcing the inherent trade-off between accuracy and fidelity.

-Taken together, these results suggest that during GRPO the model actively probes alternative reasoning paths and, when allowed, gravitates toward high-resource English to maximise reward.
-Constraining the trace to a low- or mid-resource language blocks that shortcut, preserving the intended language but sacrificing part of the accuracy gain.
-We investigate the underlying dynamics of this behaviour in more detail in Section \ref{sec:analysis}.
+These results suggest that during GRPO the model actively probes alternative reasoning paths and, when allowed, gravitates toward high-resource English to maximize reward.
+Constraining the trace to a non-English language blocks that shortcut, preserving the intended language but sacrificing part of the accuracy gain.

-\paragraph{Impact of a Harder Curriculum.} Table~\ref{tab:Additional-datasets} examines whether Cross-lingual Collapse can be triggered in a mid-resource language that previously appeared robust.
-When Qwen-$2.5$ $1.5$B is trained only on the Korean-translated GSM$8$K, the Korean word ratio remains high (>$88$ \%) and no collapse is observed after $1$ K updates.
-However, adding the more demanding SimpleRL-Zoo \citep{zeng2025simplerlzooinvestigatingtamingzero} subset to the replay buffer changes the picture dramatically.
-After just $1$ K steps on the mixed corpus the Korean ratio has already fallen to $69$ \% on MATH and $89$ \% on GSM$8$K, and by $2$ K steps it plummets to \textbf{14.5 \%} and \textbf{2.1 \%}, respectively, even as accuracy nearly doubles on MATH$500$.
-Figure \ref{fig:harderset} confirms that a harder curriculum (training with more challenging dataset) exacerbates cross-lingual collapse, which intensifies as training progresses.